The D-Wave Advantage Quantum Computer

-D‑Wave’s flagship product, the D-Wave 2000Q™ system, leverages quantum dynamics to accelerate and enable new methods for solving discrete optimization, sampling, machine learning, and cybersecurity problems.
-With 2000 qubits, it is the most advanced quantum computer in the world.
+The Advantage quantum computer leverages quantum dynamics to accelerate and enable new methods for solving discrete optimization, sampling, machine learning, and other complex problems.
+Advantage is the most powerful and connected quantum computer in the world.
+It features a totally new processor architecture with 5,000+ qubits, 2.5x more qubit connectivity, and the ability to run larger, more complex problems.

 For quantum computing, as for classical, solving a problem requires that it be formulated in a way the computer and its software understand.
 D-Wave’s Ocean software development kit includes a suite of open-source Python tools on the D-Wave GitHub repository for solving hard problems with quantum computers.
 The software stack implements the computations needed to transform an arbitrarily posed problem to a form solvable on a quantum solver.